John Wayne: Personal life

 Wayne was married three times and divorced twice.
-His wives included one of Spanish American descent, Josephine Alicia Saenz, and two from Latin America, Esperanza Baur and Pilar Pallete.
+His wives included Josephine Alicia Saenz, of Spanish American descent, and two women from Latin America, Esperanza Baur and Pilar Pallete.
 He had four children with Josephine: Michael Wayne (1934–2003), Mary Antonia "Toni" Wayne LaCava (1936–2000), Patrick Wayne (born 1939), and Melinda Wayne Munoz (1940–2022).
 He had three more children with Pilar: Aissa Wayne (born 1956), John Ethan Wayne (born 1962), and Marisa Wayne (born 1966).

 Several of Wayne's children entered the film and television industry.
-Son Ethan was billed as John Ethan Wayne in a few films, and played one of the leads in the 1990s update of the Adam-12 television series.
-Ethan has also appeared on the History Channel show Pawn Stars to help authenticate merchandise supposedly related to his father's career.
+Ethan, billed as John Ethan Wayne in a few films, played one of the leads in the 1990s update of the Adam-12 television series.
+He has also appeared on the History Channel show Pawn Stars to help authenticate merchandise related to his father's career.
 Granddaughter Jennifer Wayne, daughter of Aissa, is a member of the country music group Runaway June.

 In 1973, Wayne was encouraged by Pilar, an avid tennis player, to build the John Wayne Tennis Club in Newport Beach, California.
-In 1995, the club was sold to Ken Stuart, former general manager, and became the Palisades Tennis Club.
-In The Quiet Man (1952), Wayne tells Michaeleen "Óg", (Irish: Young), Flynn (portrayed by Barry Fitzgerald) that he is six feet "four and a half" (194 cm), an assertion corroborated by Pilar's book John Wayne: My Life With the Duke.
+In 1995, the club was sold to former general manager Ken Stuart and became the Palisades Tennis Club.
+In The Quiet Man (1952), Wayne tells Michaeleen "Óg", (Irish: Young), Flynn, played by Barry Fitzgerald, that he is six feet "four and a half" (194 cm), a claim corroborated by Pilar's book John Wayne: My Life With the Duke.

 His divorce from Baur, a Mexican former actress, was stormy.
-She believed that Wayne and co-star Gail Russell were having an affair, a claim that both Wayne and Russell denied.
-The night the film Angel and the Badman (1947) wrapped, the usual party was held for cast and crew, and Wayne came home very late.
-Esperanza was in a drunken rage by the time he arrived, and she attempted to shoot him as he walked through the front door.
+She believed that Wayne and co-star Gail Russell were having an affair, a claim both denied.
+On the night Angel and the Badman (1947) wrapped, a party was held for cast and crew, and Wayne came home very late.
+Esperanza, in a drunken rage, attempted to shoot him as he walked through the front door.